At nightfall, young couples flock to Peking University (PKU)’s Nameless Lake, seeking privacy amid the dense foliage and dim light.

 But occasionally, tribal-like chanting breaks the peaceful silence, startling the lovebirds out of their tryst.

 “Gonbae!
 Aja!
 Aja!
-Aja!” roar a group of Korean international students, taking turns to goad one another into downing shot after shot of Korean rice liquor, or soju.
+Aja!” roar a group of Korean international students, taking turns to goad one another into downing shot after shot of soju (Korean rice liquor).

 Ever since South Korea and China established diplomatic relations in 1992, Korean students have constituted the largest group of international students at China’s top universities.
 According to a study by Inside Higher Ed, Korean students accounted for 30 percent of all overseas students at China’s first-tier universities in 2008; in 2012, this figure had risen to 70 percent.

 Over the past few years, Chinese students and professors have vented their frustrations at this omnipresent group, with varying degrees of vitriol.
 A question posted last October on Zhihu, China’s largest Q & A platform, asking Chinese students their opinion of Korean students, has already received 555 replies.

 The three most “liked” replies are revealing: a Peking University teaching assistant, posting a screenshot of a plagiarized essay by a Korean student; a Zhejiang University alumnus’s picture of a Korean student’s Ancient Chinese exam paper that received zero marks; and a Tsinghua University student’s story of a Korean student who incited a brawl after kicking a ball into a Chinese student’s head, then refusing to apologize.